 Headlines today are full of news of attacks against computing infrastructure, resulting in sensitive data being compromised.
 These attacks have devastated the victim organizations.
 The losses have not only been financial (e.g., theft of credit card information), but perhaps more importantly, have damaged the organizations' reputation.
-Consider, for example, the following data breaches that occurred in 2017 [1]:
+The first half of 2019 had 3,800 publicly disclosed breaches with 4.1 billion records exposed, an increase of 54% in the number of reported breaches when compared to the first half of 2018 [2].
+Here are just two of those breaches [2]: